day8/re-frame/docs/clojurescript.md

 ---
 ## Evaluation

-You are going to be surprised and delighted with the simplicty of evaluation.
+You are going to be surprised and delighted with the simplicty of "evaluation".

 **1st Evaluation Rule:** all data litterals other than `lists` and `symbols` **evaluate** to themselves.